-- Strengthen your undergraduate course work through post-baccalaureate pre-medical programs.
+- One way is to Strengthen your undergraduate course work through post-baccalaureate pre-medical programs.
 Courses taken in these programs will be included in your comprehensive undergraduate record and GPA at the time of your application to the professional school of your choice.
-These post-baccalaureate programs [note: use Chrome as your search engine] include mentoring, research and internship opportunities as well as support for the MCAT preparation and application to medical schools.
-These post-baccalaureate programs are often applicable to pre-dental students.
+These programs include mentoring, research and internship opportunities as well as support for the MCAT preparation and application to medical schools.
+They are often applicable to pre-dental students as well.

 - The post-baccalaureate pre-medical programs come in two forms:

-- Enhance your academic and science skills through a completion of a graduate degree [note: use Chrome as your search engine] in biomedical or other natural sciences fields.
+- Many students seek to enhance their academic and science skills through graduate programs in biomedical or other natural sciences fields.